2014 Microsoft Corporation. All rights reserved.

 To enable server-side synchronization, you must install both the Asynchronous Processing Service server role and the Email Integration Service server role.

 The server-side synchronization may show failures because of potential deadlocks in recurring appointment synchronization.
 In most cases those failures will be successfully retried in next run of server-side synchronization.
 However, these deadlocks may impact server performance.

-In Outlook with server-side synchronization, in a rare case where you change a field of a synchronized item that is not synced with CRM, the icon of that item does not change back to CRM icon.
-This is due to server-side synchronization does not detect any changes.
+In Outlook with server-side synchronization, in a rare case where you change a field of a synchronized item that is not synced with CRM, the icon of that item does not change back to the CRM icon.
+This is because server-side synchronization does not detect any changes.

 If Federal Information Processing Standard (FIPS) is enabled on Microsoft Dynamics CRM, you cannot use server-side synchronization to send emails through Hotmail, Outlook, Live, and MSN email systems.